ZACKHADD/Data_Codes_Steps/Overview Subjects/Fabric/Fbric Overview.md

 ![image](https://github.com/ZACKHADD/Data_Codes_Steps/assets/59281379/6c4bd02e-f596-4d9a-af17-cf1e7ec59d6c)

 **Note that here when we use the endpoint string directly we have only two Options : Direct Query and Import Modes.
-To connect using DirectLake we need to connect to the lakehouse directly and not the SQL Endpoint using the get data section and searching for lakehouse.**
+The direct lake mode is not supported in Descktop for now and needs to be created in the browser (details in the Direct lake Section below).
+Howerver we can connect to the datasets of the lakehouse directly and not the SQL Endpoint using the get data section and searching for lakehouse.**

 ![image](https://github.com/ZACKHADD/Data_Codes_Steps/assets/59281379/205e104b-217f-401c-bc14-5f287d0108ec)